This page will guide you though the creation of a production-ready StackGres cluster using your custom configuration.

 EOF

 You will need to perform additional steps in order to configure backups in your cloud environment.
-Have a look at the section Backups for full examples using S3, GKE, Digital Ocean, and more.
+Have a look at the section Backups for full examples using AWS S3, Google Cloud Storage, Digital Ocean Spaces, and more.

 cat << EOF | kubectl apply -f -